The Kirby Laboratory

 Liam Friar

 Liam graduated from Colgate University with a degree in physics.
 In the lab, he is working on in vitro pharmacokinetic/pharmcodynamic modeling of antimicrobial combinations.
 He continues the laboratory tradition of extremely gifted and dedicated snowboarders (initiated by Kat Truelson).
-Liam will be starting graduate school at the University of Colorado Boulder in the Environmental Sciences in the fall.
+He went directly from the lab into graduate school Environmental Sciences at the University of Colorado Boulder.

 Sarah Ditelberg